moroen/IKEA-Tradfri-plugin/README.md

   $ pip3 install -U setuptools
 ```

-### 3.1 Install tradfricoap
+### 3. Install tradfricoap
 The plugin uses the tradfricoap python module ([PyPi](https://pypi.org/search/?q=tradfricoap))

 ```shell
   $ pip3 install -U tradfricoap
 ```

 If upgrading from version 0.9.13 or lower, remove the tradfri directory after upgradring the plugin to version 0.9.14 or higher.
+If the plugin fails to load tradfricoap, check the common errors page in the wiki.

-### 3.2 Installing an API for coap requests
+### 3.1 Installing an API for coap requests
 Tradfricoap supports two different COAP-transports for communicating with the IKEA Tradfri gateway.
 The pycoap module is the default, recommended transport.

 On systems with a working GO compiler, but without the needed libraries for creating python3 modules (like a Synology NAS), a command line utility - coapcmd (https://github.com/moroen/coapcmd) - can be used.
 For systems without a working go compiler, prebuild binaries are available in the repository on github.com.

-#### 3.2a Pycoap (recommended)
+#### 3.1a Pycoap (recommended)
 Py3coap is available as precompiled wheels for linux (amd64), Windows (win32 and amd64) and MacOS.
 On other systems, and for installing on a Raspberry PI ([PI readme](README-PI.md)), a go compiler (version 1.11 or greater recommended) and the python3 development libraries must be installed before installing via pip3 and requirements.txt.

 ```shell